 Ferry: Most Popular Choice

 Taking the ferry is the most common way to get from Funchal, the capital of Madeira, to Porto Santo.
-The trip is on board the modern ferry boat “Lobo Marinho”, and the operator is Porto Santo Line.
+The trip is on board the modern ferry boat “Lobo Marinho”, operated by Porto Santo Line, and lasts 2h15.

-Since departure times vary slightly from day to day and from month to month, make sure you check Porto Santo Line timetables .
+Since the ferry times vary slightly from day to day and month to month, make sure you check Porto Santo Line timetables .
 You can buy tickets online or at the ferry terminal up to 15 minutes before departure.

 Plane: Most Expensive but Quickest Choice

 You can take a flight from Madeira to Porto Santo, but it will cost you twice the price of a ferry ticket.
-Flights take 25 minutes and are operated by Binter Canarias.
+The flight takes about 25 minutes, and is operated by Binter Canarias.